Edited by Craig Berry, Julie Froud, Tom Barker

 Julie Froud is Professor of Financial Innovation in the Alliance Manchester Business School at the University of Manchester.

-Tom Barker has worked as a teaching associate and/or research assistant at University of Sheffield, Sheffield Hallam University and Manchester Metropolitan University.
-He received his PhD from University of Cambridge, and is a commissioning editor for the journal, Renewal.
+Tom Barker has worked as a teaching associate and/or research assistant at the University of Sheffield, Sheffield Hallam University and Manchester Metropolitan University.